-Accreditation Appeal Panel (AAP) - The appellate body for adverse accreditation decisions.
+Accreditation Appeal Panel (AAP) - The appellate body for adverse accreditation decisions and probation decisions.

 Accreditation mills - Dubious providers of accreditation and quality assurance that may offer a certification of quality of institutions without a proper basis.
 The source of this definition is the Council on Higher Education Accreditation (CHEA).